Juhani

 QA approaches.

-External certification in connection with ISO 9000 standards
+External certification in connection with ISO 9001 standard

-- if it is really needed - is only one of the means for quality assurance and
+- if it is really needed - should only be one of the means for QA, and

 may have no intention of ever being certified.
-These companies want to utilize
+These organizations want to utilize

 the standards internally in order to improve their business performance and to

-use them as general agenda for QA in contractual situations.
+use them as a general agenda for QA in contractual situations.
 Certifications have

 simply been granted with too big (and even an erroneous and deleterious) role

 in the media.
-Today there is a big credibility crisis in certification business
+Today there is a credibility crisis in certification business,

 and in some areas the number of certificates has started to decrease.